daliuchen/super-dad/README.md

 However, the code for this project is rough and there are many areas that need optimization.
 If you're willing, you can fix and enhance its functionality.

+The knowledge used in this project comes from [dashboard-app](https://nextjs.org/learn/dashboard-app.), include postgresql

 ### Start
 1. Clone the repository
 2. Run `pnpm install`